graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ## Breaking Changes

+* GraphQL.NET now uses GraphQL-Parser v7 with new memory model
 * `NameConverter`, `SchemaFilter` and `FieldMiddleware` have been removed from `ExecutionOptions` and are now properties on the `Schema`.
   These properties can be set in the constructor of the `Schema` instance, or within your DI composition root, or at any time before any query is executed.
 Once a query has been executed, changes to these fields is not allowed, and adding middleware via the field middleware